DBOMproject/docs/source/tutorials.rst

 Using the REST API
 ^^^^^^^^^^^^^^^^^^

-Import the `Postman files for the Gateway <https://github.com/DBOMproject/api-specs/tree/master/gateway/postman>`__ to experiment with the REST API.
+Import the `postman files for the Gateway <https://github.com/DBOMproject/api-specs/tree/master/gateway/postman>`__ to experiment with the REST API.

 Open up the postman collection and navigate to the "Transfer an Asset" request.
 Enter your parameters for repo ID, channel ID and asset ID (source) into the http parameters tab